TrueCar/gluestick/packages/gluestick-cli/README.md

 ### `gluestick new`

-Takes care of generating new project
+Create new GlueStick project with latest `gluestick` version available on npm

 ```bash
 gluestick new <YOUR_APPLICATION_NAME>